 Palliative care quality

-Furthermore, a recent systematic review (See HERE) that evaluated the effects of palliative care on patients and caregivers using data from 12,731 patients (mean age 67 years) and 2,479 caregivers showed a significant improvement in patient quality of life in the 1 to 3 months after care began.
+Furthermore, a systematic review (See HERE) that evaluated the effects of palliative care on patients and caregivers using data from 12,731 patients (mean age 67 years) and 2,479 caregivers showed a significant improvement in patient quality of life in the 1 to 3 months after care began.
 However, no association was found between palliative care and survival.

 The authors concluded that this meta-analysis shows a significant association between patient quality of life, although results were more inconsistent with respect to the caregivers, and no significant association was found between palliative care and patient survival.